oils-for-unix/oils/doc/ref/chap-j8.md

 ### json8-num

+JSON8 numbers are identical to JSON numbers.

-Decoding detail, specific to Oils:
+Here is a decoding detail, specific to Oils:

-If there's a decimal point or `e-10` suffix, then it's decoded into YSH `Float`.
+If there's a decimal point or `e-10` suffix, then it's decoded into a YSH `Float`.
 Otherwise it's a YSH `Int`.

     42       # decoded to Int